ab-2019blr/simpleprojects/StockMarketApp/doc/how_to_contribute.md

 - Project documentation
 - Annual contributor report

-Thank you for contributing to the Indian Stock Market Analytics Platform! 🚀
+Thank you for contributing to the Indian Stock Market App! 🚀

 ---